Nurse Aide Resource Center

 How do you get Certified?

-The CNA certification examination has two parts: a written test and a skills test.
-The written section has multiple-choice questions related to information taught during your training.
-In the skills section, you must perform specific tasks learned in your training course.
-The full exam typically takes two hours.
+The CNA certification examination comprises two distinct segments: a written test and a skills assessment.
+The written component encompasses multiple-choice questions that assess the knowledge imparted during the training program.
+In the skills section, candidates are evaluated on their ability to execute specific tasks taught in the training course.
+Typically, the entire examination process spans approximately two hours.

 I'm Ready To Test